bokunimowakaru/udp/README.md

 #### AP Isolation Function

 If the devices are on your Wi-Fi LAN which structed by the router with the AP Isolation function, the pachet might not reach via the router.
 Please turn off the function, if the Wi-Fi LAN is not shared with other users.
-Note: AP Isolation Function separates the paccet transportation between the terminal devices in the router, but it pass the devices to WAN via the router.
+Note: AP Isolation Function separates the paccet transportation between the terminal devices in the router, but it passes the devices to WAN via the router.

 #### Broadcasting Problems